Your rights and privacy

 - your address and NHS number

 We do not hold or have access to your mobile phone number or email address.

-Public Health England begin collecting data on your cancer as soon as it is diagnosed and then follow your treatment for the rest of your life.
+We start collecting data as soon as you are being investigated for cancer, a rare disease or a congenital anomaly.
+We then follow your treatment for the rest of your life.
 We do this because we need to see if the disease comes back or if there are any side-effects from the treatment you receive.